 Friday, January 22, 2010

 I've finished Atul Gawande's The Checklist Manifesto (2009, 175 p.).
 Yes, I read a whole book about the humble checklist.
 Yet, as one would expect from someone who is a regular New Yorker contributor, it's very well written.
-The basic premise is simple: with increasingly complex undertakings, no person can keep the necessary mental notes in his or her head to do everything that must be done when it should be done.
+The basic premise is simple: with increasingly complex undertakings, no person can keep the necessary mental notes needed to do everything that must be done when it should be done.
 This includes surgeons and their staff, airline pilots, contractors, and yes, even lawyers.
 (I give myself credit for professional reading on this one.)
 Gawande gives us a tour of how something as complex as a skyscraper gets built, and built right.
 He takes us to Boeing to see how simple checklists operate airplanes and save lives.
 He also takes us into surgery with him and his peers to see how they deal with these problems.
-Many of his accounts, especially of surgical and airline emergencies are fascinating and scary.
+Many of his accounts, especially of surgical and airline emergencies, are fascinating and scary.
 His own challenges getting a working checklist into his OR makes for interesting reading as well.
 In sum, it's a short, fascinating account of how a simple, rather old-fashion device can do a lot of good.
-Cooks use them all the time: they're called recipes.
+Cooks use them all the time: they call them recipes.